Learn more about policy research and civic engagement!

 When is the internship offered?

 Internships are offered typically every summer or fall semester, and interns typical work with us through an entire year (summer, fall and spring terms).
-We have two IOP Policy Internship positions and one Elsie Civic Engagement Internship open for the summer 2021 term.
-Applicants can apply via Pitt's talent center.
-Application links can be found below.
+We have two IOP Policy Internship positions and one Elsie Civic Engagement Internship open for the 2022-2023 academic year.

 - Paid internship experience ($15 per hour)